Encryptioncode/graphic-website/README.md

   - the 99% thing staying in the center while scrolling moves up and down a bit too much

 - I also want to make it so that there is an image animating but that would be hard
+  - I would have to have multiple frames from different angles and display them one by one